TiagoVentura/GetIRdata/README.md

 # GetIRdata
 **GetIRdata**: Download and Merge data commonly used in the International Relations research

-GetIRdata creates three functions with the goal of making the download and the merging process of datasets commonly used by the academic community in International Relation more automatic and less time-consuming.
-GetIRdata was created as a result of the graduate seminar course _New Methods for the study of Conflicts_ coordinate by Professores David Cunnigham and William Reed in the Department of Government and Politics at University of Maryland, College Park
+`GetIRdata` creates three functions with the goal of making the download and the merging process of datasets commonly used by the academic community in International Relation more automatic and less time-consuming.

+`GetIRdata` was created as a result of the graduate seminar course _New Methods for the study of Conflicts_ coordinate by Professores David Cunnigham and William Reed in the Department of Government and Politics at University of Maryland, College Park

 ## Functions

-GetIRdata has three function:
+`GetIRdata` has three function:

 `get_each_data`: Returns a basic IR dataset saved in one's global environment.
-The avaliable datasets now for download are:
+The avaliable datasets now for download goes bellow, with *the arguments for the function in parentesis*.

 - PolityIV ("PolityIV"),